olvaffe/olv-notes/kernel/drm_syncobj.md

 - after external VkFence,
   - nothing works unless we put int/cv/seqno in a shmem
 - we need a new kernel mechanism
+- then timeline semaphore comes along
+  - initially can be any value
+  - a signal operation sets it to any value greater than the current one
+    - both CPU and GPU can signal
+    - two pending signal operations must have a dependency to make sure the value is always monotonically increasing
+  - a wait operation waits until it reaches a certain value
+    - both CPU and GPU can wait
+    - wait-before-submit is allowed and wait can be indefinite
+  - it is possible to implement timeline semaphore using binary VkSemaphore and VkFence (and mutex and cv)
+    - the only thing not possible is external timeline semaphore, which requires the states to be on a shmem

 ## History